 What side effects are possible with this medication?

-A side effect is an unwanted response to a medication when it is taken in normal doses.
+A side effect is an unwanted response to a medication when it is taken in normal doses and cannot be anticipated.
 It can be mild or severe, temporary or permanent, but does not occur in everyone.
 The following side effects have been reported by at least 1% of people taking this medication.
 If you develop any of these side effects (or any other side effects not listed here) or they change in intensity, speak to your doctor or pharmacist for advice on managing them and on the risks and benefits of the medication.

 - abdominal pain